google-research/kubric/README.md

 videos with rich annotations such as instance segmentation masks, depth maps, and optical flow.

 ![](docs/images/teaser.gif)

-> :warning: This project is in alpha stage and subject to extensive change.

 ## Motivation and design
 We need better data for training and evaluating machine learning systems, especially in the collntext of unsupervised multi-object video understanding.